 Simple English definitions for legal terms

-Read a random definition: pedigree
+Read a random definition: state auditor

 The incentive-to-invest theory is a concept that explains why patents are granted.
 It suggests that patents are given to inventors to encourage them to invest in their ideas and bring them to the market.
 This theory is based on the idea that patents help inventors to access resources such as funding, manufacturing, and marketing expertise that they may not have on their own.
 Other related theories include the incentive-to-innovate theory and the prospect theory.